surister/cratedb-guide/docs/integrate/risingwave/index.md

 It provides both a Postgres-compatible SQL interface, like CrateDB, and a DataFrame-style Python interface.

-RisingWave can ingest millions of events per second, continuously join and analyze live streams with historical data, serve ad-hoc queries at low latency, and persist fresh, consistent results to Apache Iceberg™ or any other downstream system.

 ![RisingWave overview](https://github.com/user-attachments/assets/5bd27415-300d-4b8a-aa47-196eed041ed7){h=200px}

 > Deliver fresh, low-latency insights from real-time streams,